jafetcc02/NASA-SpaceApps-2024---Seismic-Detection/README.md

 ---

-# Project: The Last Dans
+# Team Name: The Last Dans

 ## High-Level Summary
 Our project implements a **signal-enhancement algorithm** to improve efficiency in detecting seismic events.